More ideas to use less plastic

 Grow your own

 I love growing vegetables, fruit, herbs, and cut flowers!
-If you grow your own courgette plants each summer you will never need to purchase a shop bought courgette again!
+If you grow your own courgette plants each summer, you will never need to purchase a shop bought courgette again!
 Realistically though, there are few people who have sufficient land or the time to grow and maintain their crops to be self sufficient, but every bit helps and you may be surprised how good a harvest you could achieve if you took on an allotment, or turned an area of your garden over to fruit and vegetable production.
-Even if you only have a few pots, you could still grow herbs.
+If you only have space for a few pots on your window sill, you could create an indoor herb garden.

 Pick your own